mororo250/Gsoc-sun-sky/gsoc_final_report.md

 ### 4. Improvement in the user interface for the solar position calculator

-Alow the user to select geographic position by a map and by city.
+Currently the user needs to manualy set latitude, longitude and time zone.

 ## Conclusion